-and a small amount of extraneuronal neuromelanin (Figure 4B).
+In all familial PD cases, the substantial nigra (SN) had marked neuronal loss with only a few residual neurons, consistent with our grade 4 neuronal loss score.
+There was diffuse gliosis and a small amount of extraneuronal neuromelanin (Figure 4).
 The severity of neuronal loss in the SN of familial PD was significantly greater than in sporadic PD.
-The score of α -synuclein positive neuronal perikaryal pathology in the SN was ranged from 0 to 2 in familial marked neuronal loss in PD accounts for fewer residual neurons with LBs, while abundant intraneuritic process may be in part derived from neurons outside of the SN.
-In the cortex, sporadic PD had sparse cortical LBs, while most familial PD cases showed disproportionate extra-perikaryal (intra-neuritic LBs, as well as Lewy neurites and dots) α-synuclein pathology compared to cortical LB, as well as prominent spongiform changes (Figure 4C, 4D).
-In the cortex of familial PD, Case 1 had the highest score for cortical LBs (2.7) and the least spongiform change, while the cases with fewer cortical LBs (average score 1.3; range 1.0 to 1.9) and more extra-perikaryal α-synuclein pathology and greater spongiform change, suggesting a relationship between extra-perikaryal α -synuclein pathology and spongiform change.
+The score of α -synuclein positive neuronal perikaryal pathology in the SN was ranged from 0 to 2 in familial PD, while in sporadic PD it ranged from 2 to 3, significantly greater than in familial PD (p<0.05).
+On the other hand, the average score of extra-perikaryal deposits (Lewy neurites and dots) in the SN was greater in familial PD than in sporadic PD.
+These results may suggest that marked neuronal loss in PD accounts for fewer residual neurons with LBs, while abundant intraneuritic process may be in part derived from neurons outside of the SN.
+In the cortex, sporadic PD had sparse cortical LBs, while most familial PD cases showed disproportionate extra-perikaryal (intraneuritic LBs, as well as Lewy neurites and dots) α -synuclein pathology compared to cortical LB. as well as prominent spongiform changes (Figure 4C, D).
+In the cortex of familial PD, Case 1 had the highest score for cortical LBs (2.7) and the least spongiform change, while the cases with fewer cortical LBs (average score 1.3; range 1.0 to 1.9) and more extra-perikaryal αsynuclein pathology and greater spongiform change, suggesting a relationship between extraperikaryal α -synuclein pathology and spongiform change.